maim-lain/mythicmanor/walkthrough.md

 Esther:
 Morning - Her room | Hang out with her.
 Cam (Unblur)​
- | Click on camera in her room and clean it.
+ | Click on camera in her room and clean it.top left
 Special event 1​
  | In morning, watch porn (need: watched porn more than 5 times,
 Esther’s level is at least 4, day is at least 8.) ** ​